cozy/cozy-client/docs/api/cozy-client.md

 <a name="CozyClient+registerPlugin"></a>

 ### cozyClient.registerPlugin()
-A plugin is a function that receives the client as first argument.
+A plugin is a class whose constructor receives the client as first argument.
 The main mean of interaction with the client should be with events like "login"/"logout".